SymBoltz.jl: A symbolic-numeric, approximation-free, and differentiable linear Einstein-Boltzmann solver: Code architecture and main features

 \subsection{Approximation-freeness}

-SymBoltz treats stiffness in the Einstein-Boltzmann equations with modern implicit ODE solvers that integrate the full equations at all times.
-It is therefore free of approximation schemes, such as the TCA, UFA, RSA and Saha approximation.
-This is much friendlier to the modeler, who now simply has to provide a single set of equations instead of deriving approximations, validating them and dealing with related chores.
+SymBoltz treats stiffness in the Einstein–Boltzmann equations with modern implicit ODE solvers that integrate the full equations at all times.
+It is therefore free of approximation schemes, such as the TCA, UFA, RSA, NCDMFA, and Saha approximation.
+This is friendlier to the modeler, who now has to provide only one set of equations, instead of deriving, implementing, and validating approximations.
+This approach is also well-suited to the high-level equation-oriented symbolic interface.

-However, implicit ODE solvers are more expensive than explicit methods.
-In particular, at every time step they must solve a nonlinear system of equations for the next unknowns.
-This is usually done with Newton's method that requires the Jacobian of the nonlinear system, which in turn involves the ODE Jacobian \eqref{eq:jacobian}.
-Automatic, accurate and efficient computation of the Jacobian (see \cref{sec:jacobian}) makes this less of a problem.

-As the size of the ODE and its Jacobian increases (e.g. larger $\lmax$), solving the large system of equations at every time step becomes a bottleneck.
-One should then transition from dense to sparse matrix methods (this is still ongoing work) and use performant matrix methods when solving the nonlinear system.
-By default, SymBoltz uses the \texttt{Rodas4P} \citep{steinebachOrderreductionROWmethodsDAEs1995} solver for the background (stiff when thermodynamics is included) and \texttt{KenCarp4} \citep{kennedyAdditiveRungeKutta2003} for the perturbations.
-These are both implicit solvers from DifferentialEquations.jl.
-We discuss this aspect further in \cref{sec:discussion}.

-In the long run, SymBoltz could also implement approximation schemes to maximize speed (see \cref{sec:approximations}).
-However, the goal is to keep the code primarily approximation-free and for all approximations to be secondary and optional.